ElvenStudio/pos/pos_autoreconcile/README.rst

 When this module is installed 2), 3) and 5) items would be reconciled when closing a session.

+Module also post POS account move while closing session, only if the journal has entry post field sets to yes.

-Module also grants access rights for POS users to create reconciliation records
+Module also grants access rights for POS users to create reconciliation records.

 Installation
 ============